awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-linux-rules.md

 On SLES, each patch includes the following attributes that denote the properties of the packages in the patch:
 + **Category**: Corresponds to the value of the **Classification** key attribute in the patch baseline's [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.
 Denotes the type of patch included in the update notice\.

-  You can view the list of supported values by using the AWS CLI command [describe\-patch\-properties](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-patch-properties.html) or the API action [DescribePatchProperties](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribePatchProperties.html)\.
+  You can view the list of supported values by using the AWS CLI command [describe\-patch\-properties](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-patch-properties.html) or the API operation [DescribePatchProperties](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribePatchProperties.html)\.
 You can also view the list in the **Approval rules** area of the **Create patch baseline** page or **Edit patch baseline** page in the Systems Manager console\.
 + **Severity**: Corresponds to the value of the **Severity** key attribute patch baseline's [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.
 Denotes the severity of the patches\.

-  You can view the list of supported values by using the AWS CLI command [describe\-patch\-properties](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-patch-properties.html) or the API action [DescribePatchProperties](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribePatchProperties.html)\.
+  You can view the list of supported values by using the AWS CLI command [describe\-patch\-properties](https://docs.aws.amazon.com/cli/latest/reference/ssm/describe-patch-properties.html) or the API operation [DescribePatchProperties](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribePatchProperties.html)\.
 You can also view the list in the **Approval rules** area of the **Create patch baseline** page or **Edit patch baseline** page in the Systems Manager console\.

 The product of the instance is determined by SSM Agent\.
 This attribute corresponds to the value of the **Product** key attribute in the patch baseline's [PatchFilter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_PatchFilter.html) data type\.